EVATool/fae-architecture-log/_decisions/sig-api-style.md

 ## How is this decision evaluated?
 To take the decision, research is necessary.
 Therefore, the differences between the different API-Styles have to be evaluated.
 It is important that after the research, the preferred styles are implemented as prototype to compare them directly and get familiar with those styles.
+In specific the domain of the requirements is going to be implemented.
+As a first prototype basic methods are going to be implemented.
 With the results of the research a decision based on facts and experience can be taken.

 Different aspects are going to be relevant for